agateau/yokadi/README.md

     pip install -r extra-requirements.txt

-These modules are needed for the Yokadi Daemon and for the cryptography features.
+These modules are needed for the Yokadi Daemon.

 # Quickstart